14 Genius Car Features That Should Be Standard in Every Vehicle

 Image Credit: Prostock-studio/Shutterstock.

-Trying to fasten your seatbelt in a dark car can be frustrating.
-Small LED lights around the seat belt buckle would make it easier to locate and use, especially for passengers in the backseat.
+Trying to fasten your seatbelt in a dark car, especially for passengers fumbling in the back seat, can be surprisingly frustrating.
+You’re poking around, hoping to hit the slot, probably cursing under your breath.
+Small LED lights around the seat belt buckle would make it incredibly easier to locate and use, especially for those in the backseat or when picking up friends at night.

 Car mudguard, mudflap on rear wheels